-Irresistibly fudgy one-bowl brownies are happening.
+Irresistibly fudgy, classic brownies in one bowl are happening.
 Now and forevermore.

 So.
 I now virtually lunge at you, brownie in hand, and invite you to try our new favorite one-bowl brownies.
 As “we” say in the fencing community, on guard.

 - 1 cup (7 ounces) good-quality semi-sweet chocolate chips (such as Ghirardelli)

 - 8 tablespoons (1 stick) butter, cut into small pieces